T3kton/t3kton.github.io/_sources/contractor/Introduction.rst.txt

 ------
-Contractor being able to build everything can also be used as a single source of truth, thus providing a place where you can ask questions such as "How many Load Balancers do we have", "What Services will taking this host down affect", or "How many VM resources are being used to support this service".
+Contractor being able to build everything can also be used as a single source of truth, thus providing a place where you can ask questions such as "How many Load Balancers do we have?", "What Services will taking this host down affect?", or "How many VM resources are being used to support this service?".
 Contractor has a Bind zone file generating ability that can be used to maintain DNS records, which will automatically update when things are added/removed.
 With Contractor you do not have to wait for a new VM to register with a service.
 That Service can query